 I don’t really know how to start this update, because the weight of this particular diagnosis is quite heavy and there’s no real way to be honest about it and yet not sound like I’m being extreme at the same time.
 I’m not being extreme.
 I never am when it comes to my health, because I don’t want to scare people…and because I’m not sure people would listen to the entirety of the truth even if I did try to tell it all, since in my experience people tend to tune my words out the moment they get overwhelmed…and I know the reality of the state of my body is overwhelming.

-But there really isn’t any other way to share this update except to just be totally honest and say it as it is, so here goes…the scariest and most serious of all my current diagnosis is that my brain is dying, and unless we can reverse it I will die very, very young from brain and heart failure.
+But there really isn’t any other way to share this update except to just say it as it is, so here goes…the scariest and most serious of all my current diagnosis is that my brain is dying.

 Walker and I already knew that I had a lot of brain damage because I had a brain scan a couple months ago that showed that the majority of my brain was, quite literally, broken.
 We didn’t understand just how critical the situation was, because when I got the scan my doctor gave me the “nice” version of things…only I didn’t know that.
 She told me that I needed to start a specific treatment program as soon as possible to try and reverse some of the brain damage, and she told me that I would start feeling a lot better once I completed treatment.
 Everything sounded great except that the treatment was quite expensive and there was a big chance that my insurance wouldn’t cover it.
 So since we couldn’t currently afford it, we had to put it on the backburner for a few months until we got all of that worked out.